chtoucas/Abc/README.md

 Features
 --------

-- A pure Option type.
+- A pure Option type; see project Abc.Maybe.
 - Utilities to write code in the ROP style (Railway Oriented Programming).